n4ogw/so2sdr/share/help/so2sdrhelp.md

 #### Linux

-You will need the following development libraries installed: Qt, FFTW, Hamlib, and PortAudio.
-Qt version 5.x is recommended.
+You will need the following development libraries installed: Qt (version 5), FFTW, Hamlib, and PortAudio.
 Other various development packages include g++, Git, and pkg-config.